Advent of Code 2016 - Day 7 - Internet Protocol Version 7

 return any(b + a + b in h for a, b in aba for h in hypernets)

-Finally, we can tweak the part one solution to filter down the IP address listing to tally up all the addresses that support SSL.
-In doing so we have answered part two of today’s puzzle 🌟.
+Finally, we can tweak the part one solution to filter the IP address list and count those that support SSL.
+In doing so, we have answered part two of today’s puzzle 🌟.

 def part2(input):